Solar vs Grid EV Charging

 The Solar Advantage Compounds Over Time

 In the first few years, solar looks expensive because the install cost sits on the books.
 Grid charging has paid almost nothing yet.
 As years pass and the grid rate escalates, each additional year of grid charging costs more than the last.
 The solar cumulative line grows slowly (only gap costs, if any), while the grid cumulative line accelerates.
-This is why the math typically flips somewhere between years 8 and 14 for most U.S. homeowners.
+This is why the math typically flips somewhere between years 10 and 14 for most U.S. homeowners post-Section-25D.
 After that crossover, every additional year of operation increases the solar savings.
-A 25-year analysis frequently shows solar saving two to four times the original install cost.

 Over a long enough time horizon, solar almost always wins.
-Grid electricity costs compound every year due to utility rate escalation (historically 3-5% annually), while solar costs are mostly fixed upfront.
-A typical homeowner who installs solar to charge their EV will break even within 8-12 years and then enjoy effectively free EV charging for the remaining life of the panels.
+Grid electricity costs compound every year due to utility rate escalation (historically 3 to 5 percent annually), while solar costs are mostly fixed upfront.
+A typical homeowner who installs solar to charge their EV will break even within 10 to 14 years and then enjoy effectively free EV charging for the remaining life of the panels.
 The longer your analysis window, the larger the solar advantage.

 Get EV Savings Tips